 Natural Bottled Water

 Purchased bottled water in a glass bottle will have a significantly longer shelf life than what is written on the packaging.
-However, if it is a plastic package, it would be good to follow the instructions.
+However, if it is a plastic water bottle, it would be good to follow the instructions.
 Namely, the plastic may start to melt over time, and the substances will enter the water.
 Therefore, even though with unopened bottled water, the plastic itself will make it non-drinkable and unhealthy.

 Sparkling Water